- Why Use Excel Data Entry Forms?

 Regardless of the company size, anyone working with data regularly can benefit from quick and easy ways to work with data.
 If you work with smaller datasets, entering the data manually may be the way to go.
 However, what if your dataset contains thousands of rows or columns?
 You’re now probably wondering, can I automate data entry in Excel?

-In this article, you’ll learn the importance of using Excel data entry forms and how to create these entry forms in Excel using different features.
+In this guide, you’ll learn the importance of using Excel data entry forms and how to create these entry forms in Excel using different features.
 Covering 4 different methods, you’ll learn how to create a data entry form in Excel using its built-in feature, VBA, Macros, and finally, Power Automate

 Why Use Excel Data Entry Forms?